Greg Myre: Career

 After four years in the U.S. with the Associated Press, Myre was first posted abroad to Johannesburg, South Africa, in 1987 and covered Nelson Mandela's release from prison and the end of apartheid.
 He was later based in Islamabad, Pakistan, where he frequently traveled to neighboring Afghanistan and documented the rise of the Taliban.
 He was one of the first Western reporters to meet Taliban leaders in 1995.

 Myre was also posted to Cyprus and worked throughout the Middle East, including extended trips to Iran, Iraq, Syria, Lebanon, Turkey, and Saudi Arabia.
-He went to Moscow from 1996-1999, covering the early days of Vladimir Putin as Russia's leader.
+He went to Moscow from 1996 to 1999, covering the early days of Vladimir Putin as Russia's leader.

 He was based in Jerusalem during heavy fighting between the Israelis and the Palestinians in the Al-Aqsa Intifada.
 He joined The New York Times in Jerusalem in 2003 and reported there until 2007.

 During his two decades abroad, he covered wars throughout Africa, the Middle East, South Asia and the Balkans.

 Notable articles

 In 1990, Myre witnessed Nelson Mandela's release from prison and was among the journalists who met with Mandela on his first full day out of prison.
 On the 25th anniversary of Mandela's release from prison in 2013, Myre wrote an article for NPR recounting the day, titled "The Day Nelson Mandela Walked Out Of Prison".

-In 2016, Myre reported for NPR on how Syria’s war had created millions of refugees, in a video titled "Syria: The Worst Humanitarian Crisis Of The 21st Century".
+In 2016, Myre reported for NPR on how Syria's war had created millions of refugees, in a video titled "Syria: The Worst Humanitarian Crisis Of The 21st Century".

-While based in Jerusalem, Myre covered all the major developments in the Second Palestinian Intifada from 2000-2007.
+While based in Jerusalem, Myre covered all the major developments in the Second Palestinian Intifada from 2000 to 2007.
 This included many of the Palestinian suicide bombings in Israel, Israeli military operations against the Palestinians, the Israeli withdrawal of settlers and soldiers from the Gaza Strip and election victories by Hamas.